justsml/dans-blog/content/posts/2021-03-03--the-4-pillars-of-collaborative-culture/index.md

 - Make specific label recommendations: (e.g. `Urgent`, `[Team-Name]`, `Needs C-Level Approval`, `Hackathon`, `Spike related`.)

 ### Considerations for your Team

+Take some time to think about this process, demonstrate to your team that you value an environment where their ideas are heard.

+Focus on these areas:

 - **Set Clear & Minimal Expectations.
 Usually this is defined per role/division** (e.g. finance, security, incident response, engineering, executive.)
     - [ ]  No draft is too rough to share.
 (Use clear labels to indicate as such.)